Sonali-at-work/Airbnb-London-CaseStudy-GoogleApprenticeship/README.md

 Revenue Proxy (Quarterly) = price × occupancy_rate_30 × 90
 ```
 This provides a standardized performance measure across listings.
+---
+## 3. Load

+Push cleaned & transformed dataset back into SQL Server

+Store as new table (airbnb_listings_cleaned).

-## 4️.
-Active Listing Filtering each time we try to answer a business problem
+## * Active Listing Filtering each time we try to answer a business problem

 Only active listings were retained: